 BWBR is thrilled to announce the recipients of our first-annual equity scholarships.
 Each award is designed to support equity in the built environment by providing a $1,000 prize to a student of architecture, interior design, or graphic design.
 Applicants submitted both a personal statement and a sample design project, and we were truly blown away by the caliber of submissions for these inaugural awards.

 The Dorothy Brink Ingemann Scholarship for Gender Equity in Design

 Named for Dorothy Brink Ingemann, one of the first women to graduate with an architecture degree from the University of Minnesota (and foundational collaborator/wife of William Ingemann, the founder of what would become BWBR), this scholarship is awarded to a woman studying architecture, interior design, or graphics.

-This year’s recipient is Alison Loth, an architecture undergrad student at Ball State University.
-Alison’s submission focused on food equity in urban environments, and she showcased her talent and creativity via an innovative food hub design for downtown Fort Wayne, Ind.
-In her own words, Alison talks about her passion for food justice:
+This year’s recipient is Allison Loth, an architecture undergrad student at Ball State University.
+Allison’s submission focused on food equity in urban environments, and she showcased her talent and creativity via an innovative food hub design for downtown Fort Wayne, Ind.
+In her own words, Allison talks about her passion for food justice: